 Participation on the course is by online application only at this link.

 The course in 2023 costs just £80.
 The programme includes the following:

-PIPERS AND THEIR PIPES – Festival founder Brian Vallely in conversation with a piping great.
+PIPERS AND THEIR PIPES – Saturday 5:30pm, Festival founder Brian Vallely in conversation with Mick O’Brien.

 AN ALTERNATIVE: if you can’t commit to participation in the Academy, there will be workshops for beginner and intermediate/advanced pipers at Áras na bPíobairí on Saturday morning, 10am-noon, for just £10.